discord-tickets/docs/docs/self-hosting/installation/standalone.md

 ## Publishing the commands

-Type `commands publish` in the console (whilst the bot is running) to publish the commands to Discord.
+Type `commands publish` into the bot's console to publish the commands to Discord.

 ## Reverse proxy

-If you have a domain name, you should [set up a reverse proxy](../reverse-proxy.md) with SSL/TLS.
+If you have a domain name, you should [set up a reverse proxy](../reverse-proxy.md) with SSL/TLS and set the `HTTP_TRUST_PROXY` environment variable to `#!yaml true`.

+## Next steps

+--8<-- "includes/configure.md"